Experiences of “theatre in the living room”

 The very name “Mask and movement” doesn’t that mean a return to that original theatre, when the actors were hiding “under the veil of the mask”?

-— Only the means we use are traditional, so the mask is traditional (known from history of theatre), but we bring those means into our own context.
+— Only the means we use are traditional, so the mask is traditional (known from the history of theatre), but we bring those means into our own context.
 It is a conditional creation of a “syncretic theatre”, but it is not going into a historical reconstruction (which would be incomprehensible to the viewer).
 On contrary, we present current meanings, we build understandable and simple symbols that communicate with today’s spectator.

 Two young people chose to research two stage means: mask and movement, and created a specific theatre that, in their words, should be constantly developing, including a wider circle of interested people.
 But, not only individuals but also institutions to which such research in theatrical art brings newer and newer knowledge.
 Iva Kostović-Mandić and Petar Mandić are ready to cooperate.